-Legalities of Inquiring About a Job Applicant’s Salary History
+Legalities of Inquiring About a Job Applicant’s Salary History in NYC

 Asking a job candidate about their salary history is now illegal in New York City.
 On April 5, a bill that bans employers from inquiring about applicants’ salary history during the hiring process, or relying on their salary history to make a decision about salary and other benefits, was passed by an overwhelming majority of the New York City Council.
 The bill aims to close the wage gap for women and minorities.
 Mayor Bill de Blasio is expected to sign the bill into law, and it will then take effect 180 days later.